ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 }
 ```

-Signature: the signature created by taking the encoded header, the encoded payload, and sign them by the algorithm specified in the header (as well as the secret key).
+**Signature**: is the signature created by taking the encoded header, the encoded payload, and sign them by the algorithm specified in the header (as well as the secret key).

 ```text
 HMACSHA256(